 The question of personal spending money will be discussed in your program orientation.
 The amount needed for personal spending money is difficult to estimate due to the variety of spending habits and needs among our students.
 Some students may be able to get by on as little as $500 and others will need $1500 - $2000.
 Think about your spending habits and make a budget you can afford and have available by the time you leave for your program.

 No. All of our programs are taught by faculty within the Tennessee Board of Regents (TBR) system and are, therefore, taught in English.
 Programs offering foreign language courses may be taught by TBR or local foreign faculty.
 These courses will, of course, be in the target language and count towards foreign language credit.
 While foreign language skills might make it easier to function abroad, it is not necessary for most of our programs.

-You need to submit an application to any of the member institutions through their general admissions process.
-You can go to a member institution website by clicking on the school listed on the members page.
-Additionally, you should apply online to the program of your choice by the deadline.
-If you are currently at another university or college, don't forget to check with your academic adviser and financial aid office to make sure credit will transfer back and that any aid you are eligible for is applied to the program.
+You must first be accepted at a member institution to apply for a TnCIS program.
+Interested students should submit an application to any of the member institutions through their general admissions process.
+You can visit a member institution website by clicking on any school name listed on the members page.
+Additionally, you should apply online to the TnCIS program of your choice by the deadline.
+If you are currently enrolled at another university or college, don't forget to check with your academic adviser and financial aid office to make sure credit will transfer back and that any aid you are eligible for is applied to the program.
 Contact the TnCIS office if you have questions or need assistance.